 We also treat infants and small children with rubber, silicone or plastic cups that are very gentle and suitable for their delicate skin.
 These types of cups do not need a flame to produce the suction effect.
 This can be an effective treatment for colds, sinus congestion and digestive disorders.

-Looking For The Best Cupping Therapy in Miami Beach FL?
+Looking For The Best Cupping Therapy in St Petersburg FL?

-If you’re looking for a more natural and holistic approach to health concerns, It’s our mission to restore balance to your body through targeted holistic practices, including cupping massage therapy in Miami!
+If you’re looking for a more natural and holistic approach to health concerns, It’s our mission to restore balance to your body through targeted holistic practices, including cupping massage therapy in St Petersburg!
 We first determine your unique constitution, and then design a treatment plan just for you.
-Our clients tell us that we offer some of the best cupping therapy in all of Miami.
+Our clients tell us that we offer some of the best cupping therapy in all of St Petersburg.
 Contact us today to set up your next cupping therapy appointment.